From April 2023 to November 2024 one or two weekend a month

 11 explain radiological tests,

-12 record local findings obtained from examinations and tests in the patient record,
+12 record local findings obtained from examinations and tests in the patient

 13 explain local risk factors related to implant therapy.